‘We need a new arena’: Thunder fans share thoughts on proposed arena at home opener

-OKLAHOMA CITY, Okla.
-(KFOR) — Hundreds of Oklahoma City Thunder fans braved the rain and cold for the first home game of the season on Sunday.
+OKLAHOMA CITY (KFOR) — Hundreds of Oklahoma City Thunder fans braved the rain and cold for the first home game of the season on Sunday.

 In just over a month Oklahoma City residents will decide on a proposed arena for the Thunder.